top of page

 Peavey's method of buying and storing grain along the railroad lines was so effective that competitors often copied it.
 Frank had a simple solution when that happened: he bought the competition.
 In no time at all, Frank Peavey was known throughout Minnesota and the agricultural community as "The Elevator King."
 While most of his elevators were in Minnesota, he owned several in Iowa, where the business started, and was expanding into North and South Dakota.

 Peavey also helped popularize the concept of the Terminal Elevator.
 This was a larger elevator than the ones scattered throughout the farming country near the railroad tracks, placed in a more central location, like St. Louis Park.
-These terminal elevators were where buyers and sellers gathered to inspect the grain, set a price, and make the sale happen.
+Buyers and sellers gathered in these terminal elevators to inspect the grain, set a price, and make the sale happen.
 One of Peavey's most famous terminal elevators is on the lakeshore in Duluth.

 Peavey was about to revolutionize the concept of the terminal elevator, but he needed some help.